commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 |`STASH` |`STAVEC`|$XXXX   |
 |`CMPARE`|`CMPVEC`|$XXXX   |

-Note: `STASH` and `CMPARE` are currently non-functional.
+*[Note: `STASH` and `CMPARE` are currently non-functional.]*

 ### New API for the Commander X16

 There are lots of new APIs.
 Please note that their addresses and their behavior is still prelimiary and can change between revisions.

-Some new APIs use the "16 bit" ABI, which uses virtual 16 bit registers r0 through r15, which are located in zero page locations $02 through $21: r0 = r0L = $02, r0H = $03, r1 = r1L = $04 etc.
+Some new APIs use the "16 bit" ABI, which uses virtual 16 bit registers r0 through r15, which are located in zero page locations $02 through $21: r0 = r0L = $02, r0H = $03, r1 = r1L = $04 etc. (The registers start at $02 instead of $00 to allow compatiblility with 65xx systems that have a processor port at $00/$01.)

+The 16 bit ABI generally follows the following conventions:

+* arguments
+    * word-sized arguments: passed in r0-r5
+    * byte-sized arguments: if three or less, passed in .a, .x, .y; otherwise in 16 bit registers
+* return values
+	* basic rules as above
+    * function takes no arguments: r0-r5, else indirect through passed-in pointer
+    * arguments in r0-r5 can be "inout", i.e. they can be updated
+* saved/scratch registers
+    * r0-r5 args (saved)
+    * r6-r10 saved
+    * r11-r15 scratch
+    * .a, .x, .y scratch (unless used otherwise)

 #### Clock